yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     ![In this screenshot, the web page that appears when you navigate to the load balancer IP address appears indicating that your successfully connected to the WEB1 web server.](images/hol-ex5-task2-cloudshop-demo-on-wgweb1.png "Server response for the CloudShop demo on WGWEB1")

     ![In this screenshot, the web page that appears when you navigate to the load balancer IP address appears indicating that your successfully connected to the WEB2 web server.](images/hol-ex5-task2-cloudshop-demo-on-wgweb2.png "Server response for the CloudShop demo on WGWEB1")

+    **Note**: If the website not loaded as expected.
+Connect WGWEB2 via Bastion, use the given credentials for login to WGWEB2 i.e, **Username**: demouser **Password**: demo@pass123.
+Open your browser and navigate to <http://10.8.0.100>.
+Ensure that you successfully connect to either one of two Web servers.
+Then close WGWEB2 Bastion and re-do the step 10.

 11. Using the portal, disassociate the public IP from the NIC of **WGWEB1** VM.
 Do this by navigating to the VM and selecting **Networking** under **Settings** on the left.
 Select the **NIC Public IP** then choose **Dissociate**.
 Select **Yes** when prompted.